 The next photo is the PROMPT.
 Remember, all photos are property of the photographer, donated for use in Friday Fictioneers only.
 They shouldn’t be used for any other purpose without express permission.
 It is proper etiquette to give the contributor credit.

-Genre: Historical Fiction
+Genre: Realistic Fiction

 Word Count: 100

 WHAT’S ON THE MENU?